 Busted electrical power outlets are a common household issue.

-But before you can fix a faulty electrical power point, you need to identify what’s causing the problem.
+But before fixing a faulty electrical power point, you need to identify what’s causing the problem.
 After all, electrical outlets run several appliances in any modern household.

-So, if any electric socket on the wall is not in optimal working condition, you are most likely having issues running even the most ordinary electrical appliances.
+So, if any electric socket on the wall is not in optimal working condition, you will likely have issues running even the most ordinary electrical appliances.

-Before dealing with busted power outlets, you have to identify which electrical power points have stopped working in the house.
+Before dealing with busted power outlets, you must identify which electrical outlets have stopped working in the house.
 That said, here are some signs to look out for to determine whether a plug point needs repair work:

 The outer body of power sockets is made from high-grade plastic that prevents electrical transmissions.
-So, when you experience any sudden electrical shock while using a power outlet, it indicates that something is wrong with the electrical wiring inside the power socket.
+So, when you experience sudden electrical shock while using a power outlet, something is wrong with the electrical wiring inside the power socket.

-Are you experiencing sudden flashes of light and smoke every time you try to use the plug socket?
+Are you experiencing sudden light flashes and smoke every time you try to use the plug socket?

-It is most likely that your electrical power point might be acting up, which can lead to serious fire hazards.
-Sparks that occur every time the power socket is turned indicates that the electrical power point is malfunctioning and cannot withstand the high voltage.
+It is most likely that your electrical power point might be acting up, leading to severe fire hazards.
+Sparks that occur every time the power socket is turned indicate that the electrical power point is malfunctioning and cannot withstand the high voltage.

-Burning smells are also common if the power pocket is corroded.
-Under such circumstances, you need to immediately switch off the power supply connection to avoid causing electrical fires.
+Burning smells are also familiar if the power pocket is corroded.
+Under such circumstances, you must immediately switch off the power supply connection to avoid causing electrical fires.

-It is best to hire professional help in such cases instead of trying to fix the faulty electrical power point on your own.
+It is best to hire professional help instead of trying to fix the faulty electrical power point on your own.

 The switches present in an electrical power point usually have a fixed lifespan.
 So, it is normal for them to become loose and stop functioning if the socket is quite old.

-And once the switches on the electrical power point stop functioning correctly, you have no other option but to replace them.
+And once the electrical power point switches stop functioning correctly, you have no other option but to replace them.